Skills demand for Electronic Instrument Trades Worker (Special Class)

-Visa Pathways for Electronic Instrument Trades Workers
+Visa pathways for Electronic Instrument Trades Worker (Special Class)

 Points Scoring Is Not Applicable: Because electronic instrument trades workers are listed on the MLTSSL rather than the PMSOL (Points Tested Migration Skilled Occupations List), points-based skilled migration (189, 190, 491) is not an option.
 Your pathway depends entirely on employer sponsorship via the 482 or 186 visa.
 Instead of accumulating points, focus on securing an employer sponsor and demonstrating technical competency through your TRA assessment.